Abstract

 To assess how usable, efficient and satisfying the interaction with the LdoD Visual is, we have performed tests with 11 volunteer

-the Book of Disquiet.
-The results of this type of test are
+and on the Book of Disquiet.
+The results of this type of

 Each usability test consisted of 4 stages: